Introduction to Peridot, Sardonyx, and Spinel

 The Various Facets of Peridot, Sardonyx, and Spinel

-Physical Properties of Peridot, Sardonyx, and Spinel
+Physical Properties of Peridot, Sardonyx, as well as Spinel

 Peridot, Sardonyx, and Spinel in Jewelry Design